AIyer1155/Epsilon-Archive/CP003-medical-test.md

 ## Key Insight

-> Most positive results are false positives — because the disease is so rare that even a 1% error rate on healthy people swamps the true positives.
+> Most positive results are false positives because the disease is so rare that even a 1% error rate on healthy people buries the true positives.

 ---